adelialee-source/npts/README.md

 Map_plot.R: Figure 3

 AQI_application.R : Figure 4 and Study in 4.2.
-Detection of a transition in regional particulate pollution levels
+Detection of a transition in regional particulate pollution levels.
+You can find the raw datasets from https://www.epa.gov/outdoor-air-quality-data/download-daily-data